 Relief Employees, RAREs, and DRAEs shall identify a designated change port, either Juneau or Ketchikan.
+For Southeast Region, or Valdez or Homer for Southwest Region.
 When a Relief Employee, RARE, or DRAE receives an assignment at other than the employee's designated change port, the employee shall receive receipted necessary travel expenses for travel between the assignment and the designated change port.